-A pregnancy is one of the most beautiful experiences for a woman.
-The gift of being a mother is overwhelming and much cherished by you and your partner.
-However, not all pregnancies turn out to be normal, and some must be terminated because they cannot be carried to fruition.
-One such type of pregnancy is an ectopic pregnancy.
-Almost 2% of the pregnancies in the world are ectopic and health risks to the mother.
+Pregnancy is one of the most beautiful experiences for a woman.
+The gift of being a mother is overwhelming and much cherished by women and their partners.
+However, not all pregnancies turn out to be normal, and some cannot be carried to fruition.
+One such type of pregnancy is an ectopic pregnancy, which is also called a tubal pregnancy.
+Almost 2% of the pregnancies in the world are ectopic and pose health risks to the mother.

 In a conventional pregnancy, the sperm and egg fertilise in the fallopian tube and are implanted in the spongy endometrial lining in the uterus.
 This lining provides all the nutrients necessary for the egg.